RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_files.md

 #### QUANTITY
  - A number indicates how many pieces to print
- - `X` = optional, you'll need to decide based on your configuration (0 or 1), for example:
+ - `X` = optional, you'll need to decide based on your configuration.
+If you are not sure, it is recommended to view the build guide to become familiar with the part function, for example:
    - `E3` = needed only for Ender 3 as a base printer
    - `E3V2` = needed only for Ender 3 V2 as a base printer
    - Also present on toolhead parts.